 Motivated by this gap, we pose a simple yet fundamental question: “Are today’s video-language models good at performing grounded reasoning?
-In other words, do they show what they know and do they know what they show? aka \emph{showing what they know and knowing what they show}”.
+In other words, do they show what they know and do they know what they show?
 To answer this, we introduce a new benchmark designed to evaluate the spatio-temporal grounded (video) reasoning capability of Video-LMs by unifying reasoning and localization within a single, cohesive framework.
 Spatio-temporal grounded reasoning is the capability of a model to perform high-level reasoning about actions and their semantics (i.e., humans, objects, hands and interactions) in videos while simultaneously grounding their inferences in the corresponding spatial and temporal dimensions.
-Unlike reasoning tasks that emphasize abstract inference without verification, or grounding tasks that focus solely on perceptual localization, spatio-temporal grounded reasoning requires models to both know and show i.e., to infer the correct outcome and to justify it by pointing to the relevant spatial and temporal cues in the video.
+Unlike reasoning tasks that emphasize abstract inference without verification, or grounding tasks that focus solely on perceptual localization, spatio-temporal grounded reasoning requires models to both know and show i.e., to infer the correct outcome and to justify it by providing the relevant spatial and temporal cues in the video.